LassoSoft/LassoGuide/source/operations/byte-streams.rst

 .. index:: byte stream, binary data

 Binary data in Lasso is stored and manipulated using the :type:`bytes` type.
-This chapter details the operators and methods that can be used to manipulate binary data.
+This chapter details the operators and methods that can manipulate binary data.

 .. tip::
-   The :type:`bytes` type is often used in conjunction with the :type:`string` type to convert binary data between different character encodings (e.g.
+   The :type:`bytes` type is often used in conjunction with the :type:`string` type to convert binary data between different character encodings, such as UTF-8 and ISO-8859-1.
-   UTF-8, ISO-8859-1).
 See the :ref:`strings` chapter for more information about the :type:`string` type.

 Creating Bytes Objects
 ======================

-While string data in Lasso is processed as one- to four-byte Unicode characters, the :type:`bytes` type can be used to represent raw strings of single bytes, which is often referred to as a :dfn:`byte stream` or :dfn:`binary data`.
+While string data in Lasso is processed as one- to four-byte Unicode characters, the :type:`bytes` type can represent raw strings of single bytes, which is often referred to as a :dfn:`byte stream` or :dfn:`binary data`.

-Lasso's methods return a byte stream in the following situations:
+Lasso's methods return a bytes object in the following situations:

--  The `field` method returns a byte stream from MySQL "BLOB" fields.
--  The `bytes` creator method can be used to allocate a new byte stream.
+-  The `bytes` creator method allocates a new bytes object.
--  The `web_request->param` methods return a byte stream.
+-  The `web_request->param` methods return a bytes object.
+-  The `field` method returns a bytes object from MySQL "BLOB" fields.
 -  Other methods that return or require binary data as outlined in their documentation.